nextgis/docs_ngweb/source/layers.rst

 Requirements for uploaded files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Supported format: :term:`GeoTIFF` or ZIP-archived GeoTIFF;
-* Data must be georeferenced and have valid reference system description in GeoTIFF tags.
+Data must be georeferenced and have valid reference system description in GeoTIFF tags.

+Supported format:

+* :term:`GeoTIFF` or ZIP-archived GeoTIFF;
+* georeferenced JPEG or PNG in a ZIP-archive containing the image file and the \*.aux.xml file.